ralphilius/sheetson-docs/docs/manage-data/paginate-filter.md

 !!! danger ""
     Search data is only available in paid plans.

 We can look up data in a worksheet in several ways by using `where` URL parameter.
-The value of the where parameter should be encoded JSON.
+The value of the where parameter should be JSON encoded.
 To look up cities in USA:

 === "cURL"
     ``` shell